 We understand that your medical information is personal.
 We create a record of the care and services you receive from us.
 This record is needed for your care and to comply with legal requirements.
 We are committed to protect your medical information.

 This Notice applies to all of your medical information that we create and maintain.
-Your doctors may have a different approach regarding their use and release of your medical information.
 This Notice will tell you about the ways in which we are allowed to use and release your medical information.
-We also describe your rights and requirements we have.
+We provide examples but we do not explain every possible situation, This notice also describes your rights and how to exercise them.
 We are required to make sure that your medical information is kept private, to give you this Notice, and to follow the terms of the Notice.

 Routine uses and releases of your medical information.